Satara (city): Geography

 The Satara District experiences earthquakes of minor magnitudes. the epicenter of these earthquakes are scattered in Patan Taluka.

 Satara is famous for the Kaas Pathar, Thoseghar, and a lot of natural sites present in the vicinity of the city.
 Kass Plateau has been awarded as a UNESCO's World Heritage Site (WHS).
 In the monsoon months, the Kaas Pathar, as it is locally known, transforms into a wildflower wonderland.
 More particularly so in September when vivid shades of pink balsams, yellow Smithia flowers, and blue utricularias carpet the vast grasslands.
-It’s a must-visit for serious botanists, amateur photographers to witness the spectrum of Western Ghats monsoon montane grasslands flora, some of which are rare and endangered.
+It is a must-visit for serious botanists, amateur photographers to witness the spectrum of Western Ghats monsoon montane grasslands flora, some of which are rare and endangered.

 Climate

 Satara city has a tropical wet and dry climate (Köppen climate classification: Aw) that is influenced by the relatively high altitude and mountains surrounding the city.
 Summers are more hot than the winters.
 Satara city receives rainfall from 900 mm to 1,500 mm depending on the strength of the monsoon.